 A Foundation for Economic Dignity

-Lincoln’s argument extended beyond a simple critique of slavery.
-It was a profound statement on the dignity of all labor.
+Lincoln’s argument extended beyond a simple critique of slavery, encompassing a profound statement on the dignity of all labor.
 He believed that work was not just a means of survival but the source of all economic value.
 In his view, the person who performed the labor had the primary right to its rewards.
 This principle was the cornerstone of the new Republican Party’s platform.
 They championed policies like the Homestead Act, which aimed to give ordinary people a chance to own land and build their own prosperity.

 The Quote’s Enduring Relevance